LihaoR/d4pg/README.md

 d4pg.py is much faster than cd4gp.py

-until now, my d4pg is not very stable, and it may be hard to converge
+until now, my d4pg is not very stable, and it may be hard to converge.

+in Pendulum-v0, d3pg is much faster than d4pg